 ‘Liaison with AUSTRAC (Australian Transaction Reports and Analysis Centre) and the Australian Crime Commission suggests that it is the $50 denomination – rather than the $100 – that tends to be preferred by criminal elements because of its ubiquitous use in legitimate transactions.’

 Sure, people should rightly pay tax on cash payments.
 As a taxpayer, cash jobs that go unreported do annoy me.
 But it’s not just criminals this could potentially impact.
-It’s also every single tradesperson that works in Australia.
+It’s also every single tradesperson who works in Australia.

 I guess the government probably classifies these people as criminals too — tax criminals.

-This begs the question, what happens when there are no notes in circulation?
+This begs the question: What happens when there are no notes in circulation?
 When the last remaining $5 note is gone, what comes next?
-What on earth will criminals and tradies use in their ‘cash economy’?
+What on Earth will criminals and tradies use in their ‘cash economy’?

 According to the government, they’ll simply have to use digital payments like the rest of us.
 And most of them will.
 This will mean that every transaction can be verified, and the appropriate tax paid on it.

 But then there will be the alternative financial system.
 A system that crooks and tradies can use.
 In fact, it’s a system anyone can use when they don’t want government interference with their money.

 The currency of choice I’m talking about isn’t gold.
 It’s not silver.
 It’s none of the precious metals.
 It’s the cryptoconomy.